-Figure 6.
+Figure 8.
 Map of the Gargano Park

 The location of the park on the Mediterranean Sea lends to a climate of high temperatures and moist conditions with precipitation during every season.
 The temperature change throughout the year is gradual and moderate, with the warmest month of the year being July with an average high of 88.9 degrees Fahrenheit, and the coldest month being January with an average high of 52.9 degrees Fahrenheit.
-4.1.2 Geomorphology

-Karstification: Among the innumerable manifestations of karstification are the more than 4,000 dolines dotting the Gargano territory, closed hollows produced by the collapse of the vault of underground caves and the erosion action of water communicating with the underlying water table.
+Karstification: Among the innumerable manifestations of karstification are the more than 4,000 dolines (In geomorphology, a doline is a closed basin, typical of plateaus made up of limestone rocks, formed because of the dissolution of the calcium carbonate constituting the rocks; it is a morphology typical of areas in which surface karst occurs) dotting the Gargano territory, closed hollows produced by the collapse of the vault of underground caves and the erosion action of water communicating with the underlying water table.